Instructors: Ann E. Drouilhet, LICSW, LMFT with Liz Brenner, LICSW

 Ann will teach participants how to track sequences of interaction between couples which include how parts of them interact with each other in repetitive, problematic patterns.
 She will illustrate a skillful way to invite each couple member to be willing to work on what they bring to the relational impasse.
 Participants will learn how to help individual clients bring their best Selves to their relationships.
 This is accomplished by helping each individual be the primary caretaker for their own emotional needs.
-Participants will learn how to help individual clients to unblend from protective parts that defend them and bring Self Leadership to the relationship (i.e. bring their best Selves to their relationships).
+Participants will learn how to help individual clients to unblend (be at a reflective distance) from protective parts that defend them thus allowing them to bring Self Leadership to the relationship (allow their wise Self to be in relationship with their partner).
 Strategies to help them be the primary caretaker for their own vulnerabilities allow them to also show up in healthy ways for and with their partners.
 Protocols for doing individual parts work in the context of couple therapy will be taught.
 A model for helping clients speak for rather than from their parts (i.e. speaking about reactive thoughts and feelings rather than acting them out in the session) in a way that creates the possibility of generative conversations that enhance intimacy will be shown.

 Ann brings a deep knowledge of family systems, Internal Family Systems and IFIO thinking and practices to her teaching of this model of couple therapy.
 This workshop is open to helping professionals who have a range of experience with IFS and IFIO.
 It will be a thorough introduction to those who are new to the model and an intensive review and deepening of practice for those who have been exposed to the work.
 Before or after the workshop, participants will be glad to read Toni Herbine-Blank’s book Intimacy from the Inside Out: Courage and Compassion in Intimate Relationships.
 A basic review of the IFS model, The Larger Self, written by Richard Schwartz will be shared with participants prior the workshop to help everyone be oriented to the content of the training.